caburj/transaccion/README.md

 ## Description

-This app has been inspired by our desire to maximize our savings.
+My wife (Jean Katrine Boyles) and I wanted to maximize our savings.
+This inspired us to create this app, this simple and easy to use expense manager app.

 **Record your transactions.** It is easy to record any transaction.
 All it needs are the following:
 - type (expense or earning)